Mhna1234/algo-trading-modeling/docs/BACKTESTING_LOGICAL_PROCESS.md

 # Backtesting Logical Process

+> **Implementation Status Note (Dec 2025):**
+> As of December 2025, the current codebase does **not** implement soft rebalancing or drift threshold logic.
+All trades are executed at each rebalance, regardless of drift.
+For full compliance, see the TODOs in IMPLEMENTATION_SUGGESTIONS.md.

 ## Overview

 This document outlines the **step-by-step logical process** for backtesting trading strategies with soft rebalancing, transaction costs, and comprehensive performance metrics.
 This is a **reference implementation guide** that defines the exact algorithmic flow for quarterly rebalancing over a 10-year period.